-Year Ended
+For the Year Ended December 31,

-2021 ember 31, 2022
+2021 2022

-sands of RMB)
+(in thousand ls of RMB)

 Audit Fees (1) 10,650 10,370

 Tax Fees (2) 508 150

 Total 11,158 10,520

 - (1) Audit fees in 2021 include the aggregate fees billed in each of the fiscal period listed for professional services rendered by our independent public accountant for the audit and the agreed upon procedures of our financial statements.
 Audit fees in 2022 include the aggregate fees billed in each of the fiscal period listed for professional services rendered by our independent public accountant for the audit and the agreed upon procedures of our financial statements. - (2) Tax fees include the aggregated fees billed in each of the fiscal periods listed for professional services rendered by our independent public accountant for tax compliance, tax advice and tax planning.